Some Time Later

-Some Time Later (Tiempo después) is a 2018 Spanish-Portuguese absurdist comedy film directed by José Luis Cuerda which features an ensemble cast of actors and comedians.
-Set in the year 9177 and based on the eponymous novel by Cuerda, the film is billed as a "spiritual sequel" to the 1989 cult film Amanece, que no es poco.
+Some Time Later (Tiempo después) is a 2018 absurdist comedy film written and directed by José Luis Cuerda which features an ensemble cast of actors and comedians.
+Set in the year 9177 and based on the 2015 eponymous novel by Cuerda, the film is billed as a "spiritual sequel" to the 1989 cult film Amanece, que no es poco.
 It is Cuerda's swan song before his death in 2020.

 Plot

 It is about the year 9177 (one thousand years up or down) and only one building (and its suburbs) lasts from humankind.
 Society is divided between the elite inhabiting the building, and the 'unemployed' who live outside in shacks.
 The aforementioned social fabric begins to unravel after José María, an outer dweller, tries to sell a lemonade to the elite, prompting a social revolution.

 Cast

 Production

 The screenplay adapted the novel Tiempo después by José Luis Cuerda written in 2015, in turn based on a discarded screenplay from 1997.
 A group of comedians (including Edu Galán, Andreu Buenafuente, Berto Romero and Arturo Valls) created a group to unshelf the work and produce a film.
 Some of the crew duties were entrusted to Pau Esteve Birba (cinematography), Lucio Godoy (music), Emma Tusell (editing), Pepe Domínguez (art direction), Clara Bilbao (costume design) and Miguel Calvo (sound).
 Andreu Buenafuente and Arturo Valls took over production duties.

 The film's main theme, "Tiempo después", is performed by Joaquín Sabina.

 A joint Spanish-Portuguese co-production, the film was produced by Tiempo después AIE, Estela Films, Pólvora Films, Lanube Películas, El Terrat and Planar Gestão de Equipamentos Cinematográficos, with the participation of Atresmedia Cine, Entertaintment One, Movistar+, Junta de Comunidades de Castilla-La Mancha and Castilla-La Mancha Media.

 Shooting took place in between the Castilla–La Mancha and the Community of Madrid regions and wrapped by December 2017.
 Shooting locations included Barrancas del Burujón and Hontanar, in the province of Toledo.